B-5 rehabilitation planning meetings

 Skills needed by participants.

 The more each participant in a meeting is aware of the mechanics of meetings and how a participant should contribute, the more efficient and effective the conference will be.
-Most people in healthcare attend several meetings a week, yet formal teaching about meetings is uncommon.
+Most people in healthcare attend several sessions a week to discuss a patient or a group of patients, yet formal teaching about meetings is uncommon.
 I will discuss the knowledge and skills needed.

 This page is structured around the roles of a chairman as articulated in 1969 in the Harvard Business Review by George Prince, who wrote about “How to be a better meeting chairman.” with additional ideas from another business site, CEO worldwide.
 Many roles are concerned with running an efficient meeting, and this is more likely if people attending already know how a meeting should be run.
-Further, in rehabilitation teams, it is appropriate for most members to be the chair from time to time.
+Further, in rehabilitation teams, it is appropriate for most members to be the chair occasionally.

 Constructive conversation.